scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 is determined by the user through the parameter `n_neighbors` is reached, or when the majority class becomes the minority class.

-In the example below, we see that ENN, RENN and AllKNN have similar impact when cleaning "noisy" samples at the boundaries between classes.
+In the example below, we see that :class:`EditedNearestNeighbours`, :class:`RepeatedEditedNearestNeighbours` and :class:`AllKNN` have similar impact when cleaning "noisy" samples at the boundaries between classes.

 .. image:: ./auto_examples/under-sampling/images/sphx_glr_plot_comparison_under_sampling_004.png